Laboratory for Surgical Advancement

 The wet lab is available to all residents, fellows and faculty of the Department of Ophthalmology at the University of Colorado.

-The Wet Lab Reservations Calendar can be found by logging into your CU email account, selecting Calendar, and scrolling down to Other calendars, under the Ophth Wet Lab calendar tab.
+The Wet Lab Reservations Calendar can be found by logging into your CU email account, selecting Calendar, clicking Add Calendar, clicking Add from Directory, and searching for Ophth Wet Lab.

 If you cannot access this calendar by following these steps, please contact Dr. Pantcheva.